-The CAT5269 is two resistor arrays integrated with a 2-wire serial interface, two 8-bit wiper control registers and eight 8-bit, non-volatile memory data registers.
-Each resistor array contains 255 separate resistive elements connected in series.
+The CAT5409 is four resistor arrays integrated with I2C serial interface logic, four 6-bit wiper control registers and sixteen 6-bit, non-volatile memory data registers.
+Each resistor array contains 63 separate resistive elements connected in series.
 The physical ends of each array are equivalent to the fixed terminals of a mechanical potentiometer (R_H and R_L).
+R_H and R_L are symmetrical and may be interchanged.
 The tap positions between and at the ends of the series resistors are connected to the output wiper terminals (R_W) by a CMOS transistor switch.
 Only one tap point for each potentiometer is connected to its wiper terminal at a time and is determined by the value of the wiper control register.
-Data can be read or written to the wiper control registers or the non-volatile memory data registers via the 2-wire bus.
-Additional instructions allow data to be transferred between the wiper control registers and each respective potentiometer's non-volatile data registers.
+Data can be read or written to the wiper control registers or the non-volatile memory data registers via the I2C bus.
+Additional instructions allows data to be transferred between the wiper control registers and each respective potentiometer's non-volatile data registers.
 Also, the device can be instructed to operate in an "increment/ decrement" mode.